frankgreco/gomicro/README.md

 create Documents/projects/gopath/src/github.com/frankgreco/gorest/models/person.go

 =====================================================================
-   You\'re almost done!
+   You're almost done!
 Your workspace has been created here:
             $GOPATH/github.com/frankgreco/gorest/
 To complete your setup, run the following commands in your workspace:
             $ make             (use your own database)